thisissoon/angular-scroll-collapse/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

-A simple lightweight library for [Angular (2/4+)][angular] with no other dependencies that detects scroll direction and adds a `sn-scrolling-up` or `sn-scrolling-down` class to the element.
+A simple lightweight library for [Angular][angular] with no other dependencies that detects scroll direction and adds a `sn-scrolling-up` or `sn-scrolling-down` class to the element.
 The library can also detect when the user has scrolled passed the element and apply a `sn-affix` class.
 Useful for make a element sticky when the user has scrolled beyond it.
 This library can will also apply `sn-minimise` class after the user has scrolled beyond the height of the element.

 This is a simple library for [Angular][angular], implemented in the [Angular Package Format v5.0](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit#heading=h.k0mh3o8u5hx).